vbwagner/restore/README.md

 some file.
 You can than plug your backup drive in and get yesterday's or week ago copy.

+That is why **aftermount** script displays dialog requiring you to confirm start of backup.
+You may want to plug backup drive in just to dig out some files.

 When disaster happens
 ---------------------

-When your SSD drive dies, or have been irrepairable  wiped out, or hit by trojan or cryptolocker so it is easier to wipe out then do anythin else:
+When your SSD drive dies, or have been irrepairable  wiped out, or hit by trojan or cryptolocker so it is easier to wipe out then do anything else:

 1. Repair the hardware
 2. Insert your backup drive in USB port and boot from it.
 Mount your second partition under, say `/mnt`
-3. From parted-live GUI create neccessary partitions.
+3. From parted-live GUI create necessary partitions.
 You can consult partitions.layout file which you have created while preparing backup.
-   Don't forget create vfat partion for `/boot/efi`, if you are using uefi boot.
+   Don't forget create vfat partition for `/boot/efi`, if you are using UEFI boot.
-4. Mount newly created root partition under, say `/target` and if you unse separate partitions for `/home`, `/var` or anything else, mount them on `/target/home`, `/target/var` etc.
+4. Mount newly created root partition under, say `/target` and if you use separate partitions for `/home`, `/var` or anything else, mount them on `/target/home`, `/target/var` etc.
    Don't forget to mount `/target/boot/efi`
 5. Cd to `/mnt` and run